cbrake/ipfs-experiments/README.md

 # IPFS experiments

-This repo is a simple wrapper repo used for my experiemnts with IPFS.
+This repo is a simple wrapper repo and set of test files used for my experiemnts with IPFS.

 ## Reference